Mastering Marathon Training: Structured Plans, Real‑Time Guidance, and How a Smart App Can Elevate Your Performance

 • Sunday: Optional recovery jog or cross-training.

-4. Use a smart platform that syncs your runs in real‑time – when your watch or phone displays the current zone, you can adjust on the fly, ensuring you stay within the target intensity.
+1. Use a smart platform that syncs your runs in real-time, when your watch or phone shows the current zone, you can fine-tune on the fly, staying locked in at the right intensity.

-5. Review after each run – look at the distribution of time spent in each zone.
-If you spent too much in Zone 4 on a recovery day, dial it back next time.
+2. Review after each run, check how much time you spent in each zone.
+If a recovery day crept into Zone 4, dial it back next time.

-6. Iterate every 4‑6 weeks – retest your threshold after a mini‑cut‑back week; update zones to reflect improved fitness.
+3. Iterate every 4-6 weeks, retest your threshold after a lighter week; recalibrate zones to match your growing fitness.

-Notice how the personalised zones, adaptive weekly loads, and real‑time feedback work together.
-They give you the structure of a coach while leaving you in the driver’s seat.
+The personalised zones, adaptive weekly loads, and real-time feedback stack together.
+You get a coach’s structure while staying in control.

-• Customisable pace zones let you set the exact speed ranges that match your physiology.
+• Customisable pace zones let you set the exact speed ranges that fit your physiology.

-• Adaptive training plans automatically shift weekly mileage and intensity based on how you performed the previous week, protecting you from over‑training.
+• Adaptive training plans shift weekly mileage and intensity based on your previous week’s performance, guarding against overuse.

-• Real‑time zone alerts on your wrist help you stay honest; you no longer have to guess whether you’re “too fast” or “too slow.”
+• Real-time zone alerts on your wrist keep you honest; no more guessing whether you’re running “too fast” or “too slow.”

-If you’re ready to put the theory into practice, try this Zone‑Focused Marathon Builder workout tomorrow:
+Ready to test the approach?
+Try this Zone-Focused Marathon Builder workout tomorrow:

 • Warm-up: 10 min easy jog (Zone 1).